JCSDA/CRTMv3/README.md

 Preamble
 --------

-CRTM v2.4.1-alpha release (`REL-2.4.1-alpha`)
+CRTM v3.0.0 release (`REL-3.0.0`)

+v3.0.0 Released March, 2023
-v2.4.1-alpha Released on April 1, 2021
+v2.4.1-alpha Released on April 1, 2021 (internal realease only)
 v2.4.0 Released on October 23, 2020

-This is an alpha release of CRTM v2.4.1, some features may not be fully functional.
+This is an experimental/early release of CRTM v3.0.0, some features may not be fully functional.
 Contact crtm-support@googlegroups.com.
+v3.x features will be rolled out in incremental updates.

 Basic requirements:
 (1) A Fortran 2003 compatible compiler